 D. Disease diagnostics using nanobiosensors Nanotechnology contributes to rapid, sensitive, and portable diagnostics for early detection of plant diseases, enabling timely interventions.
-Nanobiosensors utilize functionalized nanoparticles, quantum dots, or carbon nanotubes to detect specific nucleic acids, proteins, or metabolites associated with pathogens (Sharma et.al., 2020).
+Nanobiosensors utilize functionalized nanoparticles, quantum dots, or carbon nanotubes to detect specific nucleic acids, proteins, or metabolites associated with pathogens (Sharma et al., 2020).
 Gold nanoparticle-based colorimetric assays can detect Pseudomonas syringae or Xanthomonas oryzae within minutes with a detection limit as low as 10² CFU/mL.
 Electrochemical sensors using ZnO and graphene oxide have also been developed for real-time detection of Phytophthora infestans and Tobacco mosaic virus at picomolar concentrations.
-Lab-on-a-chip platforms and lateral flow devices incorporating nanomaterials are being commercialized for field-level use by farmers and extension workers (Yadav et.al., 2025).
+Lab-on-a-chip platforms and lateral flow devices incorporating nanomaterials are being commercialized for field-level use by farmers and extension workers (Yadav et al., 2025).

 Devices based on magnetic nanoparticles, quantum dots, or colorimetric gold nanoparticles are designed for ease of operation, low cost, and robust performance under diverse agro-climatic conditions.
 For example, a graphene-based paper sensor has been developed to detect Xanthomonas campestris in cabbage with high accuracy, suitable for integration into smart phone-based diagnostics.
 These devices significantly reduce reliance on laboratory infrastructure and enable real-time disease surveillance for precision crop management.

 IV.
 Nanotechnology for Nutrient Delivery and Soil Health

-A. Nano-fertilizers Nano-fertilizers are engineered formulations designed to enhance the efficiency of nutrient delivery to crops by using nanomaterials with slow-release and site-specific properties (Singh et.al., 2024).
+Nano-fertilizers Nano-fertilizers are engineered formulations designed to enhance the efficiency of nutrient delivery to crops by using nanomaterials with slow-release and site-specific properties (Singh et al., 2024).
 These fertilizers are typically composed of nutrients encapsulated within or coated onto nanocarriers such as polymers, silica, or carbon-based particles.
-Nano-fertilizers are formulated to provide a controlled and gradual release of nutrients, aligning with the plant’s growth cycle and metabolic needs (Mahesha et.al., 2023).
+Nano-fertilizers are formulated to provide a controlled and gradual release of nutrients, aligning with the plant’s growth cycle and metabolic needs (Mahesha et al., 2023).
 This reduces nutrient losses caused by leaching, volatilization, or fixation.
 For instance, urea encapsulated in hydroxyapatite nanoparticles exhibited sustained nitrogen release over 20 days, compared to less than 5 days in conventional formulations.
 Nanostructured zinc oxide and iron oxide fertilizers have demonstrated improved solubility and greater root uptake efficiency due to their enhanced surface activity and interaction with root exudates.The application of nano-fertilizers has shown significant improvements in nutrient use efficiency (NUE).
-Zinc oxide nanoparticles applied to maize increased zinc uptake by 44% and dry biomass by 35% under greenhouse conditions.
-Nano-urea has demonstrated a 30–50% reduction in application rates without compromising yield outcomes.
+Zinc oxide nanoparticles applied to maize increased zinc uptake by 44% and dry biomass by 35% under greenhouse conditions (Reference??).
+Furthermore, nano-urea has demonstrated a 30–50% reduction in application rates without compromising yield outcomes.

 These improvements are critical in mitigating nutrient losses that are typically seen with conventional fertilizers, where only 30–50% of applied nitrogen is utilized by crops, with the remainder lost to the environment.
-Studies comparing nano-fertilizers with bulk formulations have consistently shown superior outcomes in terms of nutrient absorption, plant growth, and yield (Iqbal et.al., 2019).
+Studies comparing nano-fertilizers with bulk formulations have consistently shown superior outcomes in terms of nutrient absorption, plant growth, and yield (Iqbal et al., 2019).
 For instance, rice plants treated with nano-encapsulated phosphorus exhibited 2.5 times higher biomass than those treated with traditional phosphorus sources.
 Similarly, chitosan-coated nitrogen nanoparticles applied to wheat improved grain yield by 18% and reduced nitrate leaching losses.
 These findings indicate the potential of nano-fertilizers to meet agronomic demands with reduced environmental impact.